LiamMatthews27/work-readiness-eportfoli/README.md

 The artefacts I chose show some of the key skills I’ve developed during my studies:

-Communication – Creating my resume and cover letter helped me explain who I am and what I’ve achieved in a professional way.
-It made me more confident in presenting myself to future employers.
+Communication – Creating professional documents like my resume, cover letter, and a comprehensive project report for "EntrepreNet" honed my ability to articulate complex ideas clearly.
+I learned to tailor my communication for different audiences, from writing technical project charters for stakeholders to presenting my own achievements to potential employers.

-Teamwork – Working in a team taught me how to share ideas, support others, and meet deadlines together.
-We had to rely on each other, and that helped us build trust and work efficiently.
+Teamwork & Leadership – The EntrepreNet project required me to define team roles and responsibilities using a RACI chart, ensuring clear accountability.
+This experience taught me how to structure collaboration effectively.
+I learned that successful teamwork relies on defined processes, mutual support, and shared ownership of deadlines to build trust and work efficiently.

-Problem-Solving – The PowerPoint slides from our project show how we broke down tasks and came up with solutions.
-It reminded me how planning and brainstorming as a team makes tough problems easier to handle.
-This PowerPoint explains the goal of our assignment, which is to take a traditional restaurant setup that doesn’t use much technology and turn it into a modern web-based system.
-The idea is to help the restaurant work more efficiently by using a digital system that can handle more customers, track orders better, and make everything run smoother from taking orders to updating them.
-Each slide in the presentation highlights the different steps we followed and the features we designed to improve the customer experience and overall restaurant management.

-Goal Setting – My timeline showed me how setting clear goals helped me stay on track, especially during busy times.
+Problem-Solving – My project report includes a detailed Risk Register and Quality Management Plan, showing my systematic approach to problem-solving.
+For EntrepreNet, I proactively identified potential issues like regulatory compliance and data breaches, and developed mitigation strategies.
+This reinforced that planning and structured analysis are essential for navigating complex challenges, whether in a software project or a team assignment.

+Goal Setting & Project Planning – I created a full Project Schedule for EntrepreNet, including a Work Breakdown Structure (WBS) and an Agile Iteration Plan.
+This taught me how to break down a large, ambitious goal—like building a platform to verify SMEs—into manageable phases and sprints.
+This skill in setting clear, sequential goals was crucial for staying on track and managing my time during busy periods.